ps2map/ps2map-viewer/README.md

 ### Base icon generation

 The base icons are exported as SVGs without background.
-The corresponding faction-coloured circle is then added via CSS.
+The corresponding faction coloured circle is then added via CSS.

 Here are the steps for exporting the icons from the Illustrator source:

 - Hide the red background from the icon
 - Export as SVG (not "save as", the latter adds more junk)
-- Check "Use Artboards" option so the icons are not cropped
+- Check "Use Artboards" option, so the icons are not cropped
 - Advanced options:

   Styling: inline
   Object IDs: minimal
   Decimals: 2
   "Minify" enabled
-  "Repsonsive" enabled
+  "Responsive" enabled

   Take a look at the resulting SVG in a text editor and optionally clear out any unused styles.